dotnet/winforms/Documentation/getting-started.md

 # Getting started with WinForms for .NET Core

 This document describes the experience of using WinForms on .NET Core.
-The [Developer Guide][developer-guide]describes how to develop features and fixes for Windows Forms.
+The [Developer Guide](developer-guide.md) describes how to develop features and fixes for Windows Forms.

 ## Installation